lfwa/datadynamics/docs/api/scripts.md

 # Scripts

 ## Graphs
-Datacollect contains several scripts to generate graphs and point labels from image files to use in the `graph_collector` environment.
+Datadynamics contains several scripts to generate graphs and point labels from image files to use in the `graph_collector` environment.

 ### Generate Graphs From Masks